BTSE (BTSE) Price Tops $5.99 on Top Exchanges

 According to CryptoCompare, “BTSE is a multi-currency spot and futures trading platform custom-built and is designed to bring efficiency and stability to the cryptocurrency trading landscape today.
 The BTSE utility token provides a unique opportunity for existing BTSE users and those who wish to use BTSE’s platforms and services. “

-It is usually not currently possible to buy alternative cryptocurrencies such as BTSE directly using U.S. dollars.
-Investors seeking to acquire BTSE should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy BTSE using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as BTSE directly using US dollars.
+Investors seeking to acquire BTSE should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy BTSE using one of the exchanges listed above.

 Receive News & Updates for BTSE Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for BTSE and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.